Perspectives from PatientPoint

 We chose the name to honor Mr. Floyd’s life, ensure his name will not be forgotten and to carry him with us as a source of inspiration and motivation in the face of obstacles and barriers.

-We will accomplish the mission of The George Floyd Project through a clear vision: To build communities where every Black man, woman and child will be free from the educational, economic, social and health barriers that crush their spirit and inhibit them from achieving their goals and aspirations.
+We will accomplish the mission of The George Floyd Project through a clear vision: To build communities where every Black individual will be free from the educational, economic, social and health barriers that crush their spirit and inhibit them from achieving their goals and aspirations.

 Last week, more than 70 PatientPoint teammates began meeting in action teams with focused work within four key pillars of The George Floyd Project: